Keibert Ruiz Player Props: Nationals vs. Royals

 Keibert Ruiz At The Plate

-- Ruiz has seven doubles, four home runs and 11 walks while batting .241.
+- Ruiz is batting .233 with seven doubles, four home runs and 12 walks.

-- In 9.5% of his games this year, he has homered, and 2.3% of his trips to the plate.
+- He has hit a long ball in four games this year (9.3%), homering in 2.2% of his chances at the plate.

-- Ruiz has had an RBI in 15 games this season (35.7%), including three multi-RBI outings (7.1%).
-He has also driven home three or more of his team's runs in one contest.
+- In 15 games this season (34.9%), Ruiz has picked up an RBI, and in three of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 11 times this year (26.2%), including one multi-run game.
+- In 11 of 43 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.